MilanFIN/little-green-blob/README.md

 Modify `GBDK_HOME` variable in the `Makefile` with the path to the gbdk-2020 toolset

-After that call `Make -B`.
+After that run `Make -B`.
 Output will be placed in `build/gb/main.gb`

 ## Project structure